-Gunnar Borg, PhD, MD h.c., is professor emeritus of Perception and Psychophysics at Stockholm University.
+Gunnar Borg, PhD, MD h.c.
+(1927-2020), professor emeritus of Perception and Psychophysics at Stockholm University.

 The use of a “Borg Scale” is recommended by many societies, e.g. American Heart Association, American College of Sports Medicine, American Thoracic Society, British Association for Cardiac Rehabilitation, International Ergonomic Association and several European Societies.